alisadiq91/financeTracker/README.md

 4. Add the KEY and VALUE from each variable eg ("IP", "0.0.0.0").

-* Once the variables are entered, follow these steps :
+* Once the variables are entered, follow these steps:

 1. You must create a requirements.txt file in your workspace so that Heroku knows which python modules to install.